mikimer/LoRa/README.md

 ![](assets/Senet_new_node.png)

+Charge the battery on the mote by connecting power `USB1` to power.
 Next, operate the NorAm mote turning the `ON/OFF` switch to `ON`.
 When the mote is `ON` it (1) searches for a GPS signal to determine its location and (2) tries to send the signal to the nearest Senet gateway.
 While there's no GPS signal, the mote transmits a null packet `010200000000000000001E` which translates to lat, long: `0, 0`, which is the [Gulf of Guinea](https://www.google.com/maps/place/0%C2%B000'00.0%22N+0%C2%B000'00.0%22E/@6.1567252,-4.3467511,4.41z/data=!4m2!3m1!1s0x0:0x0).
 If you receive any null packets, **good news!**, you've got coverage.
 If you receive a packet with data, even better, you can identify exactly where you have coverage.

 ### Generate a map in the Senet portal
 Once you've sent GPS data to Senet, navigate to the webpage with data for your device and follow the steps below to visualize the data in a map. _(If you prefer, we've also detailed [how to do this manually](assets/map_Senet_PDUs.md))_.